By Joseph Dempsey, Oct 29 2014 6:25PM

 We all handle mental health problems differently.
 Some of us seek counselling, others try to put a brave face on things.
 For many more, depression proves to be a challenging obstacle to overcome, the recovery from which likely to take time, energy and work.

-For illustrator James Osborn, that’s particularly true.
-James has been working through bipolar disorder by creating a series of comic strips that convey a number of the disease's most common symptoms, from listlessness and apathy through to mania and isolation.
-Central to his unique sketches is Nanook, an amorphous (and cleverly worded) polar bear dealing with the various issues that come with having bipolar.
+For illustrator James Osborn, that is particularly true.
+James has been working through his illness by creating a series of comic strips that convey a number of issues, from listlessness and apathy through to mania and isolation.
+Central to his unique sketches is Nanook, an amorphous polar bear dealing with the various issues that come with having a mental illness.

-I asked James about Nanook, the creative processes behind its creation, and discovered how the sketches can help educate those looking to gain a more comprehensive understanding of bipolar disorder and other mental health problems.
+I asked James about Nanook, the creative processes behind its creation, and discovered how the sketches can help educate those looking to gain a more comprehensive understanding of mental health problems.
 And, in the month we celebrated World Mental Health Day, I asked, is depression still a stigma in today’s society?

 2. What creative processes do you go through in creating the comic strip?

-3. What do you hope to achieve from Nanook?
+3. What do you hope to achieve from the comic strip?

 It started because I wanted to deal with things myself and get to know the illness.
-Things very quickly became about education, humour, and communication.
-My aim is to help those with mental health issues as well as educate others.
+Things very quickly it became about education, humour, and communication.
+My aim is to help those with mental health issues as well as educating others.

 4. Some of your comics are quite humorous, like the see-saw sketch.
 Does creating a fictional character help with your mood?

-Humour is essential - without jokes and puns it’s very easy to give up.
+Humour is essential without jokes and puns it’s very easy to give up.
 It’s also good science.
-Bipolar is caused by a chemical imbalance in the brain and laughter releases some of the chemicals that the bipolar brain is short on.
-However, I chose to use humour because it’s one of the most effective ways to communicate and educate, (something I think 99 percent of school teachers forget).
+Bipolar is caused by a chemical imbalance in the brain laughter releases some of the chemicals that the bipolar brain is short on.
+However I chose to use humour because it’s one of the most effective ways to communicate and educate (something I think 99 percent of school teachers forget).
 I was inspired by newspaper comics like Garfield with its dry kind of humour.
-As for the see-saw sketch, everyone loves a bit of slapstick every so often.
+As for the see-saw sketch, everyone love a bit of slapstick every so often.

 5. How do you feel mental health issues are treated in today's society?
 Is it still a stigma, or do people have more compassion and understanding than they used to?